maruthivip/TestAutomationFramework/README.md

-# Test Automation Framework
+# AutomationFramework

-A **production-grade, generic test automation framework** for web UI, API, and database testing.
+A **production-grade, generic AutomationFramework** for web UI, API, and database testing.
 Built on top of [Playwright](https://playwright.dev/) and [Cucumber](https://cucumber.io/), this framework enables you to write powerful, maintainable, and readable tests using BDD Gherkin syntax (Given/When/Then) for any project or organization.

 ---